jayckaiser/adastra-analysis/README.md

 These are defined in `adastra_analytics.queries` in the configs file.
 ```
 queries:

   output_directory: where should the JSONL files be saved?
   dataset_alias: how is the main Adastra dataset aliased in the queries?
-  where [optional]: apply an optional SQL where filter to the dataset before any queries are run
+  where (optional): apply an optional SQL where filter to the dataset before any queries are run

   queries:

+    [query1]:
-    - name: name of the output file to save the query result to
+      file: name of the output file to save the query result to
       sql: the SQL statement to run

+    [query2]:
-    - ...
+      ...
 ```

 (See `examples/queries` for a preselected list of generated queries.)